-- 30 Set out below is a high-level summary of some of the risks that Crown faces in relation to its financiers. - Under the Common Terms Deed Poll (CTDP) which governs the terms of Crown's bilateral bank debt (facilities totalling \$560 million, of which c.\$420 million is currently drawn) and letters of credit (c.\$99 million currently issued), - 32 under Crown's Euro Medium Term Note (EMTN) (now c.\$180 million). - may also cause credit ratings agencies (e.g., Standard & Poor's, Fitch) to downgrade the rating of Crown's EMTN notes to non-investment grade and trigger a put option under Crown's EMTN which, if exercised, would require Crown to redeem the EMTN notes (now c.\$180 million plus a significant make-whole - 34 - 35 If there is an EOD it may have severe consequences for Crown and all its stakeholders.
-This will impact on Crown's shareholders, employees, unions, trade creditors, patrons, the hotel precinct and the Melbourne tourist industry.
+- 30 Set out below is a high-level summary of some of the risks that Crown faces in relation to its financiers. - 31 Under the Common Terms Deed Poll (CTDP) which governs the terms of Crown's bilateral bank debt (facilities totalling \$560 million, of which c.\$420 million is currently drawn) and letters of credit (c.\$99 million currently issued), Confidential Confidential - 32 Confidential under Crown's Euro Medium

+Term Note (EMTN) (now c.\$180 million).
+Confidential

+33 Confidential Confidential Confidential downgrade the rating of Crown's EMTN notes to non-investment grade and trigger a put option under Crown's EMTN which, if exercised, would require Crown to redeem the EMTN notes (now c.\$180 million plus a significant make-whole Confidential Confidential